Skip to main content

 What is the difference between term and whole life insurance?

-Term life insurance covers you for a specific period (10, 20, or 30 years) and is significantly more affordable.
-Whole life insurance covers you for your entire lifetime and builds cash value, but costs 5-15x more for the same death benefit.
-For most families focused on income protection during their working years, term life offers the best value.
-See our full comparison.
+Term life covers you for a fixed period (10, 15, 20, 25, or 30 years) with a fixed premium and fixed death benefit.
+Whole life covers you for your entire lifetime, builds cash value over time, and has guaranteed level premiums — but costs 5-15x more for the same death benefit.
+A $500,000 20-year term policy for a healthy 35-year-old might cost $25/month; the equivalent whole life coverage typically runs $300-500/month.
+For most families focused on income protection during their working years (roughly ages 25-60), term is usually the right choice.
+Whole life fits specific needs: estate planning, lifelong dependents with special needs, or business succession funding.
+See the full side-by-side comparison.

 Do I need a medical exam to get term life insurance?